 We see this as young as the age of four when we ask the fledgling generations what they would like to be when they're older.
 It seems some of the most popular options for four-year-olds are: teacher, actor, astronaut, firefighter, chef, ballerina, doctor, athlete, writer and singer/songwriter.
 Much more ambitious than my weekly goal to make it through without ordering takeout and a bottle of wine.
 The point is, from a young age we start planning out our lives, or rather our parents do - maybe it makes them feel calm when their children so confidently and knowingly declare their own future even though said parent has no real idea what they want to be when they grow up.

 At the same time plans can be restrictive.
 They can guide us too specifically, blinding us to side streets that might actually be exciting or interesting.
 Detours that provide happiness over high pay.
 There might be an incredible playground two roads to the right but you'll never see it because "please take the next left and keep straight for approximately three years".
 This is the essence of the scariness of the unknown of life.
-The fact that every decision means that we are missing out on something else.
+The fact that every decision means that we are missing out on something else (aka #FOMO).
 It's inevitable but wouldn't you rather know all your choices?
 It would be nice to at least have the option.
-Sometimes, especially when you have a dream from a very young age, it's much harder to consider all the options and you don't see them as clearly.
+Sometimes, especially when you have a dream from a very young age, it's much harder to consider all the options.
+You just don't see them as clearly.

-Sometimes it's important to not know exactly what you're going to do at every moment because the truth is, you can never know how these choices are going to pan out anyway.
+It can actually be helpful to not know exactly what you're going to do at every moment because the truth is, you can never really know how these choices are going to pan out anyway.
 You can never really know what the best choice is.
-One might offer more pay, one might be more fulfilling, one might lead you to your favourite person in the whole world and multiple others will likely be shitty pot-hole covered gravel car parks.
+One might offer more pay, one might be more fulfilling, one might lead you to your favourite person in the whole world and multiple others will likely be shitty pot-hole covered gravel car parks or just dead ends.

 The concept of making the "right" choice should be abandoned entirely.
 Maybe we should all adopt the mentality that the "right" choice is always the one we made because even if it appears to be a mistake, it's woven into the fabric of our life journey and who we are.
 Ultimately, if every decision can be deemed "right" either because its outcome is positive or it provides some lesson, growth or mentality changing experience then you can make no wrong choices.